“The future belongs to those who prepare for it today.”

 A second change to the CPP program addresses the maximum amount of income covered by CPP: by 2025, when the new program is fully phased in, CPP will apply to wages earned above $54,900, up to a maximum of about $82,700.
 This means higher-income workers will be eligible to earn CPP benefits on a larger portion of their income.
 For a worker at the $82,700 income level, CPP benefits will rise to a maximum of about $19,900 a year in current 2016 dollars.
 The contribution percentage for income levels between $54,900 and $82,700 will be 4% instead of 5.95%.

 Hopefully, the increase in CPP benefits will encourage Canadians to do proper planning and to seriously contemplate the most optimal time for them to apply for CPP.
 One challenge revolves around the Old Age Security (“OAS”) clawback, which forces individuals to pay back at least a portion of their OAS pension income, should their taxable income exceed a specific threshold. ($72,809 in 2016).
 An increase in CPP benefits could lead to a person’s income quickly surpassing that income threshold, thereby triggering the OAS clawback.
-Although CPP and OAS income on their own will not push you over the clawback threshold, combined with other income sources such as employment income or investment income, could put you in a precarious position.
-Once your income reaches approximately $118,000, your OAS benefit will be completely eliminated.
-Thus, if you foresee a drop in your future employment or investment income, by delaying the OAS application, however, the increase in CPP benefits may not trigger the OAS clawback.
+Although CPP and OAS income on their own will not push you over the clawback threshold, combined with other income sources such as employment income or investment income, you could be put in a precarious position: once your income reaches approximately $118,000, your OAS benefit will be completely eliminated.
+Thus, if you foresee a drop in your future employment or investment income, it may be prudent to delay your OAS application until that point, so that you can try to prevent the increase in CPP benefits from triggering the OAS clawback.

 Canadian residents who are planning to retire in the US will benefit from the IRS’s taxation of pensionable incomes, which includes CPP.
 In Canada, a Canadian resident is taxed on 100% of his or her pension, while the IRS only taxes 85% of Social Security income.
 According to the US Canada Tax Treaty, CPP and OAS receive the same tax treatment from the IRS as Social Security and thus US residents can benefit from being taxed on 85% of OAS and CPP income.
 In addition, the US has lower federal marginal tax rates than Canada.
 This means that the pension income a Canadian individual receives in the US will be taxed more favorably, potentially leading to significant savings.
 Moreover, the OAS clawback is not applicable to US residents, so Canadians who retire in the US will not be subject to the clawback.
 This could represent a tremendous savings for Canadian residents considering a move to the US.